edgarcosta/hdme/README.rst

 will produce simple graph representations of the raw data in the `time` subfolder of the source directory, if a Python interpreter is available.

+Some of the library's functionalities (computation of period matrices and Igusa invariants to high precisions) are also available as standalone programs.

 Credits
 =======